 Junction boxes are an essential part of the electrical wiring systems for homes and buildings alike.
 These metal or plastic boxes house and safely protect a structure's electrical connections.
-These electrical casings typically come in two sizes: three-wire boxes measuring 2 inches by 3 inches with a depth of 2.5 inches, and boxes with five or more wires that measure 2 inches by 3 inches and have a depth of 3.5 inches.
+These electrical casings come in many sizes and types.

 Junction Box in Action